 Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 In many individuals, the diagnosis can be made based on clinical findings.
-However, the phenotype of the disease is highly variable, and some patients do not fulfill all the criteria for diagnosis by clinical findings.
+Since the phenotype of the disease is highly variable, some individuals do not fulfill all the criteria for diagnosis by clinical findings.
 Major characteristics include ocular coloboma, choanal atresia or stenosis, cranial nerve abnormality, ear anomalies or deafness.
 Minor characteristics include genital hypoplasia, hypogonadotrophic hypogonadism, developmental delays, cardiac malformations, short stature, cleft lip and/or cleft palate, tracheoesophageal fistula, and distinctive CHARGE facial appearance, which consist of a prominent forehead and a prominent nasal bridge.
 Other, less frequent manifestations include kidney malformations, immunodeficiency, various limb abnormalities, scoliosis, dental problems, omphalocele, brain malformations, attention deficit hyperactivity disorder (ADHD), and various behavioral problems.

 Most instances of CHARGE syndrome are sporadic events in a family and appear to be caused by de novo CHD7 mutations, but on rare occasions CHARGE can be inherited as an autosomal dominant condition.
 Recurrence in siblings because of germline mosaicism has also been reported.
 The prevalence of CHARGE syndrome is estimated at 1 in 8,500 live births.

 Genetic testing for CHARGE syndrome is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)